Chapter 1: Exploring Family: Structures, Trends, and Influences on Child Development

 1.2 What is a Family?

-What many consider as “family” has changed over time partly due to divorce, remarriage, globalization, cohabitation, same-sex parents, and more women entering the workforce full-time (Kendall, 2019; Parker & Minkin, 2023).
+What many consider as “family” has changed over time partly due to divorce, remarriage, globalization, cohabitation, gender-diverse partners, and more women entering the workforce full-time (Kendall, 2019; Parker & Minkin, 2023).
 As reported by the Pew Research Center (Parker & Minken, 2023), the change in the American family structure has shifted our thinking about what constitutes a family unit.
 Today, families are more diverse in their composition and gender roles.

 Data Checkpoint

-In 1970, 67% of Americans aged 25-49 were married, living with their spouse and one or more children under the age of 18 years (Parker & Minken, 2023).
+“In 1970, 67% of Americans aged 25-49 were married, living with their spouse and one or more children under the age of 18 years” (Parker & Minken, 2023).
 By 2021 this number dropped to 37% of married couples living with their children under the age of 18 years (Parker & Minken, 2023).

-Discuss following question:
+Discuss the following question:

 1.3 Family Structures

-Contemporary Family Types | Description |
+Family Types (this is not an all-inclusive list) | Description |

 ---|---|

-Single Parent Family | The population of the U.S. who are not married, but who serve as parents (Kendall, 2019). |
+Single-Parent Family | The population of the U.S. who are not married, but who serve as parents (Kendall, 2019). |

-Grandparents (or other relatives raising children) | Children whose caregivers are unable to care for them (for any reason) may be raised by their maternal or paternal grandparents.
-In some cases, they may be cared for by extended family members, such as aunts, uncles, or cousins, including those who may not be biologically related but play a significant role in the child’s life. |
+Other Relative Care | Children whose parents are unable to care for them (for any reason) may be cared for by extended family members, such as grandparents, aunts, uncles, or cousins, including those who may not be biologically related but play a significant role in the child’s life. |

-Teen Parents | Today, it is more acceptable for teens who become pregnant to raise a child.
-Sometimes they may do this together or separately.
-Sometimes they may do this with the help of their families.
-Teens who become pregnant while still in high school are often able to return to school, and there are programs on some high school campuses where teens may bring their child.
+Teen Parents | Teenage individuals who have children.
+Many are in high school when this occurs.
+They are often able to return to school, and there are programs on some high school campuses where teens may bring their child.
 They may receive parenting classes, in addition to their high school curriculum. |

 Foster Families | Children placed in temporary care due to extenuating circumstances involving their family of origin are often placed in homes licensed to care for children.
 The adults who care for these children must go through strict protocols to provide the support and care that these vulnerable children will need.
-The most common name for this arrangement is fostering, but you may also hear them described as resource families.
-In these cases, it is the intent to reunite the children with their family of origin whenever possible.
-When this is not possible, the children are placed in the foster care system to be adopted. |
+You may also hear the families fostering these children referenced as “resource families.”
+The intent of the foster system it to reunite the children with their family of origin whenever possible.
+When reunification is not possible, guardianship or adoption may be pursued. |

-Blended Family | Represents a unique and diverse family structure that brings together children and parents from different backgrounds into one household.
+Blended Family | A blended family represents a unique and diverse family structure that brings together children and parents from different backgrounds into one household.
 It requires adaptability, communication, and cooperation to navigate the emotional, social, and logistical challenges, but it also provides opportunities for new relationships, support networks, and shared experiences (Gonzalez-Mena, 2016). |

 Communal Family | A family structure where multiple families or individuals live together and share responsibilities, resources, and child-rearing duties.
 This arrangement emphasizes collective living, cooperation, and shared decision-making among its members.
 In a communal family, the focus is on the well-being of the entire community rather than just individual family units, and resources such as food, finances, and caregiving are often pooled together. |

-Group Home Family | A living arrangement where children or individuals who cannot live with their biological families (due to various reasons such as abandonment, neglect, behavioral issues, or disability) are cared for in a structured, residential setting.
-Group homes are typically staffed by caregivers or professionals, and the residents live together as a family unit with shared responsibilities, routines, and support systems. |
+Group Home Family | A living arrangement where children or individuals who cannot live with their families (due to various reasons such as abandonment, neglect, behavioral needs, or disability) are cared for in a structured, residential setting.
+Group homes are typically staffed by adult professionals, and the residents live together as a family unit with shared responsibilities, routines, and support systems. |

-Same sex couples, whether two men or two women, may choose to form a family and raise the children together.
-There are many ways in which they may decide to form their family.
-They may adopt, they may use reproductive technology, they may use egg or sperm donors, or they may bring children from previous relationships. |
+Gender-Diverse Parent Family | Parents who identify with the LGBTQ+ community and their children (Kendall, 2019).
+There are many ways in which they may decide to form their family such as adoption, reproductive technology, egg or sperm donors, or bring children from previous relationships. |

-Children With an Incarcerated Parent | Sometimes children are raised by one caregiver while the other parent is incarcerated.
-This can be complicated for the family as the parent may spend some time away and then return home.
-While the parent who is incarcerated is away, the family structure changes. |
+Children with an Incarcerated Parent | Sometimes children are cared for by one caregiver while the parent is incarcerated.
+While the incarcerated parent who is away, the family structure changes, requiring children to adjust to temporary changes in routines and caregiving. |

-Children with Families in the Military | Children with a parent serving in the military often experience unique family dynamics due to deployments, relocations, and long periods of separation.
-When a parent is deployed, the family structure shifts, requiring children to adjust to temporary changes in routines and caregiving.
-Frequent moves may also mean changing schools, making new friends, and adapting to different environments. |
+Children With Parents in the Military | Children with a parent serving in the military often experience unique family dynamics due to deployments, relocations, and long periods of separation.
+When a parent is deployed, the family structure shifts, requiring children to adjust to temporary changes in routines and caregiving. |

-Today, many caregivers are deciding not to marry but to raise children.
-The only difference is that they do not have a legal marriage license; however, their family structure is the same as dual-parent families whether opposite sex or same sex. |
+Cohabitation and Domestic Partner | Two people who live together and refer to themselves as a couple, without legally being married (Kendall, 2019).
+Recently, many parents are deciding to raise children together but not to marry.
+The only difference is that they do not have a legal marriage license; however, their family structure is the same as dual-parent families regardless of gender. |

 1.4 Trends

 Historically, there has been societal pressure for parents to develop families that are considered traditional or nuclear (Kendall, 2019).
-From a traditional perspective, the term nuclear family is defined as follows:
+From a traditional perspective, the term “nuclear family” is defined as follows:

 “A group of people who are related to one another by blood, marriage or adoption and who live together, form an economic unit, and bear and raise children” (Kendall, 2019, p.
 193).

 Similarly, the Administration of Children and Families (2020) explains how family can be: “…biological or nonbiological, chosen or circumstantial.
-They are connected through cultures, languages, traditions, shared experiences, emotional commitment, and mutual support (p.
-1).”
+They are connected through cultures, languages, traditions, shared experiences, emotional commitment, and mutual support” (p.
+1).

 Examples of Fictive Kinship | Description |